Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Step 2: Do a short caldera walk for your best photos

-Skip the “shopping first” trap.
+Skip the shopping-first trap.
 Get your views while your energy is high.
+A quick, high-value route:

 - Fira caldera viewpoint